BiBicreator/ICT111-TeamName-MVP/docs/idea-log.md

 HTML, CSS, JavaScript, Bootstrap, PHP/Laravel, MySQL, Google Maps API, Firebase Chat API (optional).

 ### Why This is Suitable
-The project solves a real problem experienced by students and can be developed as a web-based MVP within one semester using existing AI and web technologies.

 ## Idea 3: Student Second-Hand Marketplace Platform
 ### Problem Area